-I am sorry you find Vancouver “cold,” its “scene” difficult to “penetrate.”
+I am sorry you find Vancouver “cold,” its cultural ecology "difficult to penetrate.”
 Did you have expectations?

 More than most cities of over a million people, the percentage of Vancouverites born and raised here is low.
 Unlike Paris, where “Parisian” status is based on your family’s history (seven generations, is it?), the “Vancouverite” is someone who comes here, usually between the age of 14-40, with an idea of the city already in mind, only to discover that what you thought you were interested in (Culture) is elusive, and what you thought you were indifferent to (Nature) is seductive.
 The conflict that results is one that is struggled with, and that struggle is the motor that both drives and defines the Vancouverite.
-So when you say you have come here, only to find the city “cold,” what you might be experiencing is not simply an earlier version of yourself but the perpetuation of a cycle that has what you thought you were coming to -- and what you found instead -- in conflict.
+So when you say you have come here, only to find the city “cold,” what you might be experiencing is not only a previous version of yourself, as visitor, but the perpetuation of a cycle that has what you thought you were coming to -- and what you found instead -- in conflict.

 Bear in mind my theory comes from someone who was in fact born and raised here, the child of an immigrant Chinese national (my father was born in Shanghai and spent his formative years in a Japanese prisoner of war camp) and a Scottish-German mother whose family moved to Vancouver (from Saskatoon) during the Second World War, when she was four.
 Yes, I am a Vancouverite too, but perhaps less entrenched than Vancouverites of Chinese descent, those whose grandfathers (great- and great-great-) came here in the mid-1800s to work on the railroad -- Vancouverites such as the artist Ken Lum, whose grandfather, Lum Nin, came to “Gold Mountain” (the name for the North American west coast) to make his fortune.
-But even before that, the Salish of today, who have grown up in a place re-named by an English sea captain who once parked his boats in Burrard Inlet.
+But even before that, the Salish of today, who have grown up in a place re-named by the Canadian Pacific Railway after an English sea captain who, in the late 18th century, parked his boats in Burrard Inlet.
 That some of us acknowledge that we are on unceded First Nations land at openings and readings is important to who and where we are.
 I am saddened that you find the practice "pretentious."